This post may contain affiliate links, view our disclosure.

 I can’t wait to make this dish for my niece.
 She went through an anime phase a while back, and I think she’d go crazy for this stew.

-Bookmark this dish for the next time you’re in the mood for Japanese food or want to try a new take on beef curry stew!
+Bookmark this dish for the next time you’re in the mood for Japanese food or want to try a new take on beef curry or beef stew!

 What is Japanese Curry?

-Japanese curry is a stew-like dish with a savory gravy that’s redolent with spices and laced with sweetness.
+Japanese curry is a stew-like dish with a rich, savory gravy that’s aromatic with spices and laced with sweetness.

 For Japanese beef curry in particular, the velvety brown gravy is similar to beef stew gravy.
-However, it has a much more robust flavor with a lot more flavor nuances.
-For Japanese curry with chicken, the gravy is a bit more golden in color.
+However, it has a much more robust flavor with a lot deeper flavor nuances.
+For Japanese curry with chicken, the gravy is a bit more golden rather than brown in color.

 Japanese curry contains a variety of rich spices, both sweet and savory not-so-secret secret ingredients that create a very intense and unique flavor profile (which I’ll go over in this article), and tender pieces of beef.
 The vegetables that you’ll typically find in Japanese curry include potato, carrot, and onion.